apache/flink/docs/content/docs/dev/datastream/fault-tolerance/checkpointing.md

 or UDFs.
 In order to support checkpointing with tasks that finish we adjusted the [task lifecycle]({{< ref "docs/internals/task_lifecycle" >}}) and introduced the {{< javadoc file="org/apache/flink/streaming/api/operators/StreamOperator.html#finish--" name="StreamOperator#finish" >}}
 method.
 The method is expected to be a clear cutoff point for flushing any remaining buffered state.
-All checkpoints taken after the `finish` method has been called should not contain any significant state that is required after a restore.
+All checkpoints taken after the `finish` method has been called can contain only pointers to the last transactions that will be closed in the final checkpoint or in case of a failure should be closed when restoring.
+Apart from those pointers it should be empty.
 What does it mean in details?

 ### Operator state